CiscoTestAutomation/genie/docs/health/index.rst

      - check if core file is generated on device. just check by default.
 Please use `--health-remote-device` to copy the core file to remote server.

 Using pyATS Health Check is very easy.
-Just list the above check names with `--health-checks` in the current pyats command.
+Just list the above heath check names by adding `--health-checks` to the current pyats command.

 .. code-block:: bash